AHOF

-AHOF is a South Korean boy band formed through SBS TV's reality competition show Universe League.
+AHOF (backronym for All-time Hall Of Famer) is a South Korean boy band formed through SBS TV's reality competition show Universe League.
 Managed by F&F Entertainment, the group consists of nine members: Steven, Jeongwoo, Woongki, Shuaibo, Han, JL, Juwon, Chih En, and Daisuke.
-They debuted on July 1, 2025, with the extended play Who We Are.
+They debuted on July 1, 2025, with the extended play (EP) Who We Are.

 Name

-The group's name, 'AHOF'—short for All-time Hall Of Famer—was conceived by F&F Entertainment to reflect the agency's intent of establishing the group as lasting and influential figures in the K-pop industry, evoking the idea of a "hall of fame".
+The group's name, 'AHOF' short for All-time Hall Of Famer was conceived by F&F Entertainment to reflect the agency's intent of establishing the group as lasting and influential figures in the K-pop industry, evoking the idea of a "hall of fame".
 In Korean, the pronunciation of AHOF is similar to the word for the number 9, referencing the group's nine members and implying an ongoing journey rather than a finished state, in line with their emphasis on continued growth.

 History

 Formation through Universe League and other activities

-AHOF is a nine-member K-pop group formed through SBS's reality competition show Universe League, which aired from November 22, 2024 to January 24, 2025.
+AHOF is a nine-member K-pop group formed through SBS's reality competition show Universe League, which aired from November 22, 2024, to January 24, 2025.
 The show featured 42 contestants from South Korea, China, Taiwan, Japan, Thailand, Australia, and the Philippines, who competed for a spot in a multinational boy group.
 On January 24, the final lineup was announced: seven members from the winning team, Team Rhythm, and one top-voted contestant from each of the two losing teams, based on global voting.

 Before appearing on the program, several AHOF members had prior experience in the entertainment industry.
 In 2019, Steven participated in Mnet's Produce X 101 under his full name as a DS Entertainment trainee and was eliminated in 72nd place.
 He later debuted in 2021 as a member of Luminous, which officially disbanded on February 9, 2025.
 That same year, Cha Woong-ki competed in To Be World Klass, where he ranked third and debuted in April 2020 as a member of TOO, which rebranded as TO1 in March 2021.
 He departed from TO1 in June 2022.
 Zhang Shuaibo participated in iQIYI's Youth With You 3 in 2021 and was eliminated in the first round, ranking between 63rd and 118th place.
 In 2023, Cha Woong-ki and Zhang Shuaibo took part in Mnet's Boys Planet, where they were eliminated in episode 11, ranking 20th and 28th, respectively.
 In March 2023, JL made his debut as a member of the Philippine boy group Pluus.